the-barm/present_app/README.md

-This is just a simple application for my girlfriend's birthday
+This is just a simple application for my personal use